CumulusNetworks/docs/content/cumulus-linux-515/Whats-New/_index.md

 ## What's New in Cumulus Linux 5.15.1

-Cumulus Linux 5.15.1 provides a new SDK and new firmware.
+Cumulus Linux 5.15.1 provides bug fixes.

 ## What's New in Cumulus Linux 5.15.0